PerisD/EukCCC1/README.md

 # Structure, regulation and function of the vacuolar Ccc1/VIT1 transporter family in iron detoxification
-**Authors**: Raquel Sorribes-Daudéna, David Peris, María Teresa Martínez-Pastora and Sergi Puig
+**Authors**: Raquel Sorribes-Daudéna, David Peris, María Teresa Martínez-Pastor and Sergi Puig

 **Journal**: XXX